 Timing Devices act like digital containers for tag reads you stream to your event.
 Each Point needs to have a Timing Device attached to it so that it can pull reads from the Device to allow CT Live to calculate athlete times.

-Even though you may have more than one controller at a timing line, you may only need to set up one Timing Device to stream the data from all controllers at the point to.
+Even though you may have more than one controller at a timing line, you may only need to set up one Timing Device to which to stream the data from all controllers at the point.
+This would make sense if you were using an over/under Line Configuration.

 Click HERE for more on Timing Devices.